khansel01/nes-npg/Readme.md

 ## Usage
 To run any of the given examples please simply execute the respective file.
-The examples are set to run a benchmark test on a already trained policy.
+The examples are set to run a benchmark test on an already trained policy.
-Alternatively adjust the main.py to run the code on any platforms with continuous action spaces.
+Alternatively, adjust the [main.py](./main.py) to run the code on any platforms with continuous action spaces.
 The algorithms are not implemented for discrete action spaces.